-In the Ind AS Opening Balance Sheet as at April 1, 2018, the carrying amounts of assets and liabilities from the Indian GAAP as at 31 March 2018 are generally recognized and measured according to Ind AS in effect as on March 31, 2020.
+and measured according to Ind AS in effect as on March 31, 2020.
+For certain individual cases, however, Ind AS 101 provides for optional exemptions and measured according to Ind AS in effect as on March 31, 2020.
 For certain individual cases, however, Ind AS 101 provides for optional exemptions and mandatory exceptions to the general principles of retrospective application of Ind AS.
 The Company has used the following exemptions and exceptions in preparing its Ind AS Opening Balance Sheet: